JohnMops/DevOps/README.md

 - Road Map: (will be added to the below list)

-1. Prometheus
-2. Grafana
-3. Termination handler for spot instances
+1. Termination handler for spot instances
-4. Local node DNS cache
+2. Local node DNS cache
-5. Argo Flux
+3. Argo Flux
-6. Vault
+4. Vault
-7. Consul
+5. Consul
-8. Packer
+6. Packer
-9. Rancher
+7. Rancher

 ---------------------------------------------